-This online qualification is designed to increase awareness and knowledge of children and young people’s mental health.
+The aim of this qualification is to increase the learner’s knowledge and awareness of children and young people’s mental health.
 If you’re a practitioner, seeking a career in the sector or simply wanting to build on your own skills, this course will provide you with a foundation in various aspects of mental health in context.
-As a distance learning course, you’ll be given a personal log in and submit work online, with four months to complete the qualification with a portfolio of evidence of your work.

 What will I learn?

 By completing the qualification, learners will develop knowledge of mental health in children and young people which would support progression onto further qualifications and into relevant employment in the health and social care or education sectors.

 It is made up of five mandatory units as follows:

 • Understand children and young people’s mental health in context

 • Understand factors which may affect children and young people’s mental health